White House Conference on Hunger, Nutrition & Health: Reduce Diet-Related Disease By Labeling Gluten

 Requesting a Patient Advocacy Seat at the Table at the White House Conference

-Jon and Leslie Bari provided their lived experience and research input to the White House Conference including:
+Jon, Leslie, Jax and Lexi Bari provided their lived experience and research to inform the White House Conference including when they:

 Participated in and provided spoken comments in the Breakout Room for Pillar 2 in the Listening Session, June 7, 2022;